ECCC-ASTD-MRD/MIDAS-src/CONTRIBUTING.md

 If the command returns something, that means the branch `master` has evolved since the time you created your branch.
-To synchronize your branch, you can *rebase* your changes in your branch on top of the `master` branch in the GitLab project.
+To synchronize your branch, you can *rebase* your changes in your branch on top of the latest commit in the `master` branch in the GitLab project.

 ```bash
 ## create a copy of the original branch and rebuild the branch on top of the 'master' branch